motibytes/motibytes.github.io/_cobwebs/The Human Book: about the outline.md

     channeling desire...
 X Externalizing Love
     The difference between an internal seeking of love and an outward giving of love and the fulfillment of it...
+X Connection
+    Spiritual connection.. it's totally us.
+Becoming aware of each other's souls.
+    Holy Spirit Holy mother, it's what's happening when another opens their heart up to us, and when we become receptive to their love.
 X Taking..Everything
+    .. merged with Sanity
+X CHANGE
+    we don't change because we don't want to.
+X Art of Appreciation and Setting Intention (add to concepts?) ritual appreciation... is the key... to changing your perspective ...

 XX: Concepts: Time, Money, Trauma, Choices, Self
 XX: Accepting (Edit?)
 (Make standard chapter?)
     Loving others starts with accepting them unconditionally.

 XX: Jesus Paradox
 XX: For nonrealists: Design

-....ritual appreciation... is the key... to changing your perspective ...
+XX: Everything Theory
+   What if the negative self is still thinking while the positive is still thinking and you're only aware of one of them?

 Chapter outline: